 Tetrahydrozoline is a form of a medicine called imidazoline, which is found in over-the-counter eye drops and nasal sprays.
-Tetrahydrozoline poisoning occurs when someone accidentally or intentionally swallows this product.
+Tetrahydrozoline poisoning occurs when someone swallows this product.

 Tetrahydrozoline is sold under the following brand names:

 - Optigene 3

 Note: This list may not be all inclusive.

 While poisoning symptoms are uncommon after applying the drops to the eyes, these agents can produce significant poisoning if taken orally.

 - Changes in blood pressure (high at first, low later)